dongqi-DQ/GEO4PALM/README.md

 ```
 python create_empty.py [input tif file]
 ```

+Two namelist examples are given in `create_static` folder - one for the most simple configuration (`namelist.static.simple`) and the other for all the available features at present (`namelist.static.all_feature`).

 #### input tif files explained
 We processed our own geotiff files using the GIS tools before using the python scripts here.